 Now we could do a fancy tick box to display which tenant eviction company does and offers what.
 We will make it very simple.
 All the above companies are very good at what they do.
-We would expect excellent service from all of them.
+So we would expect excellent service from all of them.

-You may have seen them on channel 5 programme “Nightmare tenants & Slum landlords”.
-It is “Landlord Advice UK“, and they offer a national tenant eviction service too.
+You may have seen them on the channel 5 programme “Nightmare tenants & Slum landlords”.
+It is “Landlord Advice UK “, and they also offer a national tenant eviction service.

 Tenant Eviction Pre-action protocol requirement for private landlords

-UK Government is likely to introduce as a part of the tenant eviction process, a Pre-action protocol for private landlords.
+UK Government will likely introduce a pre-action protocol for private landlords as part of the tenant eviction process.

-The draft proposal, for the Pre-action protocol, has not been released yet.
-The Pre-action protocol is likely to be similar, to the one currently used by social landlords.
+The draft proposal for the Pre-action protocol has not been released yet; however, the Pre-action protocol is likely to be similar to the one currently used by social landlords.

-Housing Pre-action protocol is a set of do rules before a landlord should consider, evicting a tenant.
-The process helps both parties, to see if issues can be resolved, without a court’s intervention.
+The housing Pre-action protocol is a set of rules before a landlord should consider evicting a tenant.
+The process helps both parties to see if issues can be resolved without a court’s intervention.

-A Landlord who fails to comply with the Pre-action protocol, risk their possession claim delayed, or struck out.
+A Landlord who fails to comply with the Pre-action protocol risks their possession claim being delayed or struck out.

-Mr Sajjad Ahmad, the CEO of the British Landlords Association, said: “We welcome the Pre-action protocol if introduced, the protocol has worked very well for social landlords, and it does assist both parties.
+Mr Sajjad Ahmad, the CEO of the British Landlords Association, said: “We welcome the Pre-action protocol being introduced, the protocol has worked very well for social landlords, and it does assist both parties.